pbastowski/angular-meteor-babel/README.md

 **Server side config**

     "server": {
-        "modules": "system"
+        "modules": "system",
         "startupfile": "server/main.js"
     }

-> There is no default for **startupfile**, because I have no way of knowing if you are already using my default for some other purpose in your project.
-So, make sure to specify your correct **startupfile** in babel.json.
+The default for **startupfile** is `server/main.js`.
+However, if you are already using "main.js" for some other purpose in your project, then you can specify a different file manually.

 #### Usage in your code